In the world of SEO, keywords are everything.

 Short tail keywords are simply shorter, more specific versions of your main keyword.

 For example, if you’re selling shoes, your main keyword might be “shoes.”
-But a short tail keyword would be something like “women’s running shoes.”
+But a short tail keyword would be “women’s running shoes.”

 On the other hand, long tail keywords are longer, more specific versions of your main keyword.